python-amazon-mws/python-amazon-mws/docs/source/prerequisites.rst

 These credentials, along with a `Marketplace ID
 <http://docs.developer.amazonservices.com/en_US/dev_guide/DG_Endpoints.html>`_,
-will be needed to make requests to MWS, whether using Python-Amazon-MWS or any other MWS-related service.
+will be needed to make requests to MWS, whether using python-amazon-mws or any other MWS-related service.

 Test MWS access using Scratchpad